how1234/blogPage/What's Sass.md

 Then we can call this *mixin* by using **@include**

 ```
     @mixin border-radius{
     -webkit-border-radius: 3px;
     border-radius: 3px;
 }

     button {
         @include border-radius;
     }

 ```

-But it has limitations, it will generate redundant CSS rules.
+But it has limitations; it can generate redundant CSS rules.

-For example, there has a piece of SCSS:
+For example, there is a piece of SCSS:

 ```
 @mixin border-radius{